Mathématique: Chapter 59

 After a short argument between Sheppard and Lam, which Sheppard only won because Lam seemed in a hurry to get back to the infirmary, they headed to the conference room overlooking the gate.
 They were the first to arrive.

-Sheppard collapsed into a seat at the table, looking utterly exhausted.
+Sheppard collapsed into a seat at the table, utterly exhausted.

 “You all right?”
-Young dropped into the seat next to him, leaning his cane on the edge of the table.
+Young dropped into the seat next to Sheppard and leaned his cane on the edge of the table.

 “Yeah.”
-Sheppard absently rubbed the edge of one of his cortical suppressants and got what looked like a mild shock for his efforts.
+Sheppard rubbed at one of his cortical suppressors and got a mild shock for his efforts.
 “Ow.”
 He shook out his fingers and glared at McKay.

 “Don’t touch,” McKay said in a sing-song from across the room.